By: Maralee McKee, Manners Mentor

 7.)
 When possible and safe, the children should be able to spend the day (or one near the date) with their biological father.
 The biological parents should make plans for how the parent and child will celebrate, including the location, activity, and the number of hours in the case of non-shared custody.

 It’s too much responsibility to place on children or teens, although they can and should be told about the plans and allowed to share their opinions.
 If the children are closer to one parent (step or biological) than the other, they can celebrate on a particular day with one parent and a different day with the other, or another similar arrangement.
 Father’s Day shouldn’t be limited to a 24-hour period.
-It’s fine to spread it out a little!
+It’s fine to spread it out!

 Let Love Lead the Way